 Nextiva offers three Customer Experience plans from $99 to $139 monthly per user when charged annually.
 The provider does not offer a free trial for their contact center software.

-For more information, see our Nextiva pricing guide.
+For more information, see our Nextiva pricing guide or read a detailed comparison of Nextiva vs Five9.

 NICE CXone

-NICE CXone is AI-powered call center software that unites dozens of channels: voice, video, email, SMS, collaboration platforms like Slack, streaming sites like YouTube, and social media messaging sites like FB Messenger.
+NICE CXone AI-powered call center software that unites dozens of channels: voice, video, email, SMS, collaboration platforms like Slack, streaming sites like YouTube, and social media messaging sites like Facebook Messenger.

-While Five9 has great AI features, CXone’s features go a bit further when it comes to customer journey orchestration.
+While Five9 has great AI features, CXone's features go a bit further when it comes to customer journey orchestration.
 This is achieved through its deeper analysis of real-time customer behavior to deliver personalized recommendations for next-best actions across different channels.
-Its AI-driven routing ensures seamless switching between self-service and live agents, giving your customers choices.
+Its AI-driven routing handles transitions between self-service and live agents, giving your customers choices.

 NICE CXone is a Good Five9 Alternative if You Need: